E-gonito/Epic-Game-Store-Manual-Test-Suite/README.md

 - **Native Desktop Client:**
   - The downloadable Epic Games Launcher (its installation, performance, and features).

+-** Library Management:**
+  - Viewing and managing owned games is launcher-exclusive.

 - **Developer/Creator Portal:**
   - All sections related to the Unreal Engine, creator portals, and game development.